pdsuthar10/DevOps_7220/assignment4/rockstar-react-ui/README-containers.md

 ## Testing the application

 You can access the application by visiting : http://localhost:3000

+Make sure you have the following image containers running inorder to test this container:
+- pdsuthar10/rockstar-dotnet-webapi
+- pdsuthar10/rockstar-dotnet-mvc
+- pdsuthar10/rockstar-java-server
+- pdsuthar10/rockstar-python-logic

 You should be able to call all different APIs by clicking on the buttons on HomePage.